sunarch/sunarch/README.md

 # Hi there!

 (Mostly) hobbyist developer
+- current primary: Python
-- most: Python, JavaScript
+- for the web: JavaScript
-- some: Rust, C
+- some low-level: Rust, Zig, C
+- some: Lisp (Chez Scheme / Racket)
-- plans: Lisp (Scheme/Chez/Racket)
+- plans: Elixir, Haskell
+- to read: Go

 Interested in Open Source / FOSS.